-Area D requires 9 semester units or 12 quarter units dealing with human social, political and economic institutions and behavior, and their historical background.
-Courses shall be completed from at least two different disciplines among the 9 required semester units (and 12 required quarter units).
-One upper-division Area D course is required.
+Area D requires 12 semester units or 18 quarter units dealing with human social, political and economic institutions and behavior, and their historical background.

+Students shall complete courses from at least two different disciplines, and one upperdivision Area D course is required.
 Campuses shall not exceed these unit requirements.